Talent isn’t enough.

 Without getting too far into that discussion, however, let’s limit this to the topic of appearing at conventions.
 Assuming you are an aspiring writer and assuming you want to promote yourself, you need to go where you can meet (a) other similar writers, editors and publishers, and (b) readers who may be interested in your work.

 Since I write in the science fiction/fantasy genre, I have tried to attend as many science fiction conventions as possible.
-(See my schedule on my web page.)
+(See my schedule to the right under “Upcoming appearances”.)
 Since I had published a magazine on film animation in the 80s and early 90s (Animato!) and since I wrote a Rule Book and Players Guide for one of the largest live action roleplaying games in America (see The Alliance), I was able to present myself to these conventions as someone they would want to have as a guest, to speak on their panels.
 This provided me with free admission, a few perks, and the opportunity to promote myself to people who would actually be interested in what I had to say.
 I also was listed on their web pages and in their program books, along with a short bio.

 When ARCH ENEMIES was released, it provided one more opportunity for promotion, and I now was able to sell myself to the conventions as a published author.